ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Neglectons_and_Braiding.md

 ## Research Context
 Topological quantum computation (TQC) encodes quantum information in non-local degrees of freedom associated with quasiparticles exhibiting non-Abelian exchange statistics.
 The resulting unitary evolution depends only on the topology of braiding worldlines, rather than on local dynamical fluctuations, enabling intrinsic fault tolerance [1], [6].

-A prominent physical platform is the fractional quantum Hall (FQH) state at filling factor \( \nu = 5/2 \), where the Moore–Read (Pfaffian) phase predicts quasiparticles described by the Ising modular tensor category [1], [6].
+A prominent physical platform is the fractional quantum Hall (FQH) state at filling factor $\nu = 5/2$, where the Moore–Read (Pfaffian) phase predicts quasiparticles described by the Ising modular tensor category [1], [6].
 The topological charges:

 \[
 \{ 1, \sigma, \psi \}